 If weeds are few and far between, targeting spots in your lawn is another option.
 For weeds that are actively growing, but small, treat them with a post-emergent herbicide.

-Many of us take on all of the uptake for our lawn and garden, only to realize that it involves more labor, time, and money than we planned for.
+Many of us take on all of the upkeep of our lawn and garden, only to realize that it involves more labor, time, and money than we planned for.
 Creating a lawn that is lush and green requires a great deal of work, and it’s frustrating to spend all that time removing weeds only to have them grow back.

 Or worse, realizing that the formula you used to destroy the weeds also destroyed your healthy grass.
 Imagine pouring a lot of time and hard work into weed control only to watch your lawn suffer and the weeds thrive!